Paraguay expedition: His second appointment, and his rejection by Paraguay

 Hopkins was a persuasive optimist.
 He persuaded prominent Rhode Island investors, including Governor Samuel G. Arnold, that Paraguay was an excellent business opportunity.
 They incorporated the United States and Paraguay Navigation Company.
 With a capital of $100,000, it would build and sail ships on the rivers of South America as well as conduct other business.
 Hopkins had himself appointed U.S. Consul in Paraguay, a diplomatic post he secured despite his calamitous record: he was the only applicant.
 He assumed office in June 1853.
 He was also the general agent of the Rhode Island company in Paraguay.

 The business venture of the United States and Paraguay Navigation Company was a failure.
 Its main asset, a steamship loaded with machinery and merchandise, was shipwrecked well before it could get to Paraguay.
+(According to a pro-Paraguayan source, not necessarily reliable, the shipwreck was intentional, the object being to use the insurance payout to fund the venture.)

 Salvaging the cargo as best as he could, Hopkins arrived in Paraguay and borrowed 11,500 pesos from its president, Carlos Antonio López.
 Hopkins started a sawmill and a cigar factory which — thanks to López — were allowed to operate on favorable terms, e.g. they were manned by cheap conscript labor.
 The commercial viability of the venture entirely depended on the goodwill of López.

 President López was an irascible, corpulent dictator; furthermore, a micromanager.
 Even so, he is now acknowledged as one of Paraguay's better rulers — a modernizer.
 López was gradually bringing Paraguay out of its long period of isolation.
-Because their country had an insecure history, Paraguayans were xenophobic and touchy.
+Because their country had an insecure history, Paraguayans were said to be xenophobic and touchy.
 In colonial times Paraguay had had to struggle against endemic Indian and Portuguese raids; after its independence, with Brazilian and Buenos Aires bullying.

 Dealing with López called for diplomatic tact and patience; yet the man entrusted with the task was Edward A. Hopkins, whose arrogance began to irritate the President.
 Hopkins "made no secret of his mission to 'civilize' Paraguay".
 Thus, according to John Hoyt Williams, he asked to be made an admiral in the Paraguayan navy.
 He would build a ship to his own design.
 He and a crew of Americans would sail the ship to Buenos Aires and kidnap dictator Rosas.
 "All he needed was 100,000 pesos."
 López was not impressed.